-The PEX pilot programme gives a student the opportunity to move to another OAKS Collegiate school on a 20-week trial basis.
-If the placement is successful over the 20-week period, the student will be taken on roll at the placement school and avoid being permanently excluded by their home school.
-If, however, the placement is terminated at any stage of the 20-week trial by the placement school, the home school will continue with the permanent exclusion.
+A Permanent Exclusion Managed Move gives a student the opportunity to move to another OAKS Collegiate school for a 20-week placement.
+If the placement is successful over the 20-week period, the student will be taken on roll at the placement school and avoid being permanently excluded at Hillcrest.
+If, however, the placement is terminated at any stage of the 20-week period for a serious breach of the school's behaviour policy, Hillcrest will continue with the permanent exclusion.

-The process for PEX Pilot placements follow the same process for managed moves (see pages 15-16) in terms of organising, reviewing and terminating the placement.
+The process for PEX Managed Moves follow the same process for managed moves (see pages 22-23) in terms of organising, reviewing and terminating the placement.